Best Laid Plans...

 On paper, my outing was simple: Grab my bicycle, Perseverance, visit Garden Home, then head down the Fanno Creek Trail to Derry-Dell Creek, explore a bit, and head home.
 I never made it, and ended up, by my own will, or perhaps stubbornness, in the distant suburbs of Portland.
 As I left home southbound on the Fanno creek Trail, I was still sticking to my original plan.

-A northbound WES crosses SW North
+A northbound WES crosses SW North Dakota St. in Tigard, OR |

 In many ways, a trip on this path always has company of some sort: other people, vehicles on the highways, or perhaps the trains.
 The trail and the Portland and western Railroad both follow the creek, so the train is a near-constant companion.
 During rush hour, TriMet runs its WES commuter train south along the trail: you hear the WES cruise through town, digital bell clanging obnoxiously, distinctive horn blaring.